wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 **What is the effect of Holidays?**

+The 2013 survey at the test site contained two main parts, manual data collection.
+Testing a video trigger system, and recording long term traffic.

+By setting the trigger to record 1 or more images for each trigger it is then much easier to count the number of events.
+It was also possible to record direction or other details with more work.

 During the test period collected by trigger method it was possible to look into more detail what constituted holiday traffic by showing the difference between the same days.
 Here is the chart for bank holiday 28-10-2013 at the test site at full calibration.

 ![alt tag](charts/TrafficSurvey-Triggered-FlowRatesHolidayWeekFullCalib3-28.10.2013.jpg)